-- c) The UNCT has made at least one contribution to substantively strengthen GEEW CSO participation and engagement in gender related SDGs localization and/or implementation. - 1.
+- c) Examples include: - 1.
 The UNFPA Youth Peers and UN SDG Advocates working towards strengthening capacities of Jordanian youth to advocate for GEWE through the conduct of the HeForShe University Tour. - 2.
 The final evaluation of Hemayati JP notes CSO's increased knowledge and practices on SGBV prevention and response, which directly relates to SDG5 localisation. - 3.
 The Enabling an SDG Financing Ecosystem Programme, a joint effort by UNDP, UNICEF and UN WOMEN, works with the largest investment vehicles in Jordan, including the Social Security Investment Fund (SSIF) while also engaging civil society organizations and the youth, to strengthen alignment of climate responsive planning, budgeting and financing, increasing alignment of public and private investments with national SDG priorities, while promoting a gender-responsive SDG financing framework.